ocelhay/como/README.md

 ### Installation Instructions

-Download and install R (any version above 3.6.1): https://cran.r-project.org
+- Download and install R (any version above 3.6.1): https://cran.r-project.org

-Install/update the CoMo App: open R and run the following lines in the console:
+- Open R and run in the console:

 ```
 # Install CoMo App for offline use
 if (!require('pacman')) install.packages('pacman', quiet = TRUE)